Nyahururu: Economy and people

 The region around Nyahururu is mainly agricultural.
-To the North Ol Ngarua is famous for its maize, while Shamata to the south is a major producer of potatoes.
+To the North, Ol Ngarua is famous for its maize, while Shamata to the south is a major producer of potatoes.
 Lately, flower farming has brought new life to Nyahururu.
 Suera Flowers is a pioneer in this venture.
 The cool temperate weather, land availability and cheap labor may be some of the attractions to flower farming.

 The town is also a commercial centre.
-It has many supermarkets such as Spears and Mugo supermarkets.
+It has several supermarkets such as Jamaa, Cleanshelf and Chieni.
 Large banks in Kenya also have their branches situated in the town.
-Some of the banks in Nyahururu town are Barclays Bank, Equity, Kenya Commercial Bank (KCB), Cooperative Bank, Family Bank, Faulu Kenya and Kenya Women Microfinance Bank Limited.
+Some of the banks in Nyahururu town are Absa Bank, Equity, Kenya Commercial Bank, Cooperative Bank, NCBA, Family Bank, Faulu Kenya and Kenya Women Microfinance Bank Limited.

-The town has a number of hotels, including The Panari Resort, Kawa Falls Hotel, Laikipia Comfort Hotel, and Thompson Falls Lodge Hotel.
+The town has a number of hotels, including Panari Resort, Eastwards Hotel, Kawa Falls Hotel, Laikipia Comfort Hotel, and Thompson Falls Lodge Hotel.

 The town heavily relies on the transport industry.
 There are major highways linking the town to cities such as Nairobi, Nakuru and Nyeri.
-Most of these roads are now in good condition, and properly paved.
+Most of these roads are now in good condition and properly paved.

 Nyahururu is also frequented by marathon and cross-country runners for practicing before major events due to its high altitude.

-Samuel Wanjirŭ, the Olympic Marathon Record holder and the first Kenyan to win the Marathon at the Olympics, called Nyahururu home until his death on May 16, 2011.
-Other notables from Nyahururu are Bedan Karoki, John Ngŭgĭ and Godffrey Gitahi Kariuki.
+Samuel Wanjiru, the Olympic Marathon Record holder and the first Kenyan to win the Marathon at the Olympics, called Nyahururu home until his death on May 16, 2011.
+Other notables from Nyahururu are Bedan Karoki, John Ngugi and Godfrey Gitahi Kariuki.

 Education

-Laikipia University has two campuses, one in Nakuru, and the other on the outskirts of Nyahururu town.
-The town also has some colleges, the most prominent being The Kenya Institute of Management.
+Laikipia University has two campuses, one(main) in the outskirts of the town, and a campus within the town(currently closed).
 It also has several highly sought-after private schools.
+It has a National Polytecnic located on the outskirts of the town, on your way to Ol Kalau, two medical colleges, Nyahururu Medical Training College (NMTC) and Kenya Medical Training College (KMTC).
 Some of the large private schools within Nyahururu Town are Nyahururu Highway Schools, Busara Forest View Academy and Nyahururu Elite Schools.
 Large public schools include Nyandarua Boarding Primary School, District Education Board, Bishop Louis Ngarenarok, Ndururumo High School, Nyahururu Boys High School, and Ndururi High School.

 The Pan African School of Theology, an evangelical theological college founded in 2006, is located near the town.
 Another Bible school is the Emmanuel Bible Institute.
 The Institute offers diplomas and certificates in theology.